Inverness and Aviemore Direct Railway: A more direct route

 The solution was a new line of 34 mi running directly south from Inverness, rejoining the existing Perth line at Aviemore.
 This became the Inverness and Aviemore Direct Railway, informally known as the Carr Bridge line, or later the Carr Bridge line.
-Its authorising Act of Parliament was passed on 28 July 1884.
+Its authorising act of Parliament, the Highland Railway (New Lines) Act 1884 (47 & 48 Vict. c. clxxxiii), was passed on 28 July 1884.

 The commercial impact of the new line was hardly positive for the Highland Railway.
 Acworth set out the issue in 1890:

 No amount of genius can extract much sustenance for railways… from the barren hills of Perthshire or Inverness.
 The Highland must always mainly depend for a dividend upon its through traffic.
 And its through traffic it is forced to carry over a single line route so tortuous that, though the total distance from Wick to Perth, as the crow flies, is only 125 mi, the railway is 305 mi in length.
 A year or two back, in order to keep out the Great North, it took powers for the construction of a new direct line from Aviemore to Inverness, cutting off the great elbow round by Forres and Nairn and so saving no less than 24 mi of distance.
 Having got its powers, it did nothing towards making the line.
 But when the Great North announced their intention to apply for powers to Inverness, the Highland dared not wait longer.

 It could never face a Parliamentary Committee and maintain that the existing facilities to Inverness were sufficient, when it had taken no steps to supply the additional accommodation whose necessity it had itself asserted only a few years before…

 The construction of the new road will mean to [the Highland Railway], in the first place, a capital expenditure of some hundreds of thousands of pounds; secondly the cost of working some 30 mi; thirdly no additional traffic whatever; and lastly, the reduction of the passenger fares by as many pence as the new road will be shorter in miles than the old.